Blog post

 Do you have the right software capabilities?

-The self-checkout should offer a well delimited interface for customers not to access any vital settings or other information that is not meant for them - while at the same time offer an easy way in for the store associates to access these areas of information and settings.
+The self-checkout should offer a well-delimited interface for customers not to access any vital settings or other information that is not meant for them - while at the same time offering an easy way for the store associates to access these areas of information and settings.

-While the self-checkout POS should be a limited version of the regular POS used by the stores associates, it’s a huge bonus if the self-checkout can be easily turned to a regular POS with all of the features and functionality that it possesses.
+While the self-checkout POS should be a limited version of the regular POS used by store associates, it’s a huge bonus if the self-checkout can be easily turned into a regular POS with all of the features and functionality that it possesses.

 Does it make sense?